Kaewin/phase1_project_group2/README.md

 ### Three Visualizations

-- Visualization one is a comparison of the crashes of each make with a different amount of engines.
+- Visualization one is a comparison of the all crashes for any make with with three engines.
 The color of each make's bar represents how many were Injured in the total number of crashes, while the text represens how many were uninjured for the total amount of crahses.
 ![alt text](https://github.com/Kaewin/phase1_project_group2/blob/main/Plane%20makes%20with%20three%20engines%20displaying%20how%20many%20injured%20or%20uninjured%20in%20all%20crashes.png)

+- Visualization two is (...)

+- Visualization three is (...)

 # Conclusion